-Each state has their own regulations regarding motorcycle lane splitting.
-Lane splitting, sometimes known as “filtering” or “white-lining”, refers to instances when motorcyclists ride between lanes of stopped or slower moving motorists, or more between lanes to the front of traffic stopped at a traffic light.
+Each state has its own regulations regarding motorcycle lane splitting.
+Lane splitting, sometimes known as “filtering” or “white-lining”, refers to instances when motorcyclists ride between lanes of stopped or slower moving motorists or more between lanes to the front of traffic stopped at a traffic light.

 California allows lane splitting by motorcycles when done in a safe manner.
 However, cyclists can be at fault for accidents caused by lane splitting if they are shown to be negligent.
 Be aware of the general guidelines to avoid accidents in which you could be at fault!